amit22666/Deploy_image_captioning/README.md

 2 How to identify start and end of the sentence -> added startseq token and endseq token to the vocabulary <br/>
 3 Training the model -> Model is trained using partial captions <br/>
 4

+## Introduction

+Image caption generation is a complicated task.

+The main challenge in this problem is to predict captions efficiently for a previously unseen image.

+Also, there can be multiple correct captions for the same image.

+Building deep learning based image caption generator involves deploying deep neural networks along with image processing techniques.

+## Motivation
+Help the Visually Impaired,
+Self Driving Cars,
+Skin Cancer Prediction,
+Classifying images in our Phone

 ## Dataset used - Flickr8k dataset